|Many Truths ... One Church

 What are the Church’s positions on abortion, the death penalty, and euthanasia?

 Abortion, the death penalty, and active euthanasia all conflict with the Canon of the Church related to the value of human life.
-Abortion is viewed as unacceptable, since a living child’s life begins at conception in a maternal environment or embryonic insertion in a maternal environment.
+Abortion is viewed as unacceptable, as it is an aggressive and destructive act.
+Belief scientists hold that a child’s life begins at conception in a maternal environment or embryonic insertion in a maternal environment.
 The death penalty, too, shows that human life is viewed as expendable in certain circumstances, which goes against the Canons of the Church.
 Even individuals viewed as “evil,” those that would do harm to others or knowingly maliciously spread disease, have the right to life.
 Belief Scientists can take the life of another, or support the taking of the life of another, only in acts of defense (for instance, at a moment when there is serious threat to one’s self or another).
 Even in cases of defense, when possible and when given the opportunity, the Belief Scientist will consider alternative means to avoid or to remedy threats.
 At an early age, a Belief Scientist is encouraged to develop a “Shared Wish” document outlining desires related to maintenance of life by artificial or other means.
 Suicide and euthanasia is forbidden.
+IMPORTANTLY, there is NO SIN in church doctrine, so if someone, for example, has had an abortion in the past, there is no condemnation for a past act inconsistent with church doctrine.
+No matter what the infraction on moral grounds, people are not prevented from full membership in the church due to past actions.
+However, once one choses to affiliate with the church, one must abide by the Cannons, meaning there is a commitment not to act in a way inconsistent with Church doctrine.
+A member must not abort a child, commit euthanasia, commit suicide, or support such activities, as examples.
+There is no condemnation of others who commit such acts, but members hold fast to doctrinal principles and stand as examples of people who subscribe to a philosophy that values life.

 Is there an afterlife?

+Yes, relationships are greater than one's self; Belief Scientist live beyond their physical lives through the lives of others.
+One's influence and legacy is imbedded in the actions of all who have been touched by one's life.
 Biologically one lives on through procreation.
 Socially one lives in perpetuity by good acts and through the Annals of the Church.
-But also, if Belief Scientists assemble and come to agreement about an afterlife, share faith in a belief of existence beyond the physical world, then that afterlife becomes real through the actions of, and within the beliefs and actions of, the consensualizing Church members.
+But also, if Belief Scientists assemble and come to agreement about a special type of afterlife, share faith in a belief of existence beyond the physical world, then that afterlife becomes real through the actions of, and within the beliefs and actions of, the consensualizing Church members.
 For example, Church members may define a “heaven,” “paradise,” or “reincarnation”; such concepts become real in their everyday acting as if heaven, paradise, or reincarnation exists.
 This is true of all beliefs shared by Belief Scientists, so long as Canons of the Church are not contradicted.
 This holds true even with the Canon of Consensualizing, which is the foundation of the Church—it is agreed to by all members who pledge adherence to Church Canons.
 In other words, for Belief Scientists there is no universal external truth--even the “truth” of consensualizing, which is the foundational Canon of the Church, must be agreed to by all members of the Church.
 All truths have validity within their cultural or social context.
 So any belief (in heaven, paradise, or reincarnation, as examples) derives from people in communion, and it does not represent absolute external truth.
 So when Belief Scientists speak of a truth, they say “our truth” or “our belief” (as “our truth in heaven,” or “our belief in afterlife,” or “our belief in reincarnation”).
 Regardless, all members of the Church live in perpetuity through their good acts and connection and contributions to a living community of believers.
 This, in and of itself, is a rich legacy.

 Are individuals affected by illnesses, diseases, or disabilities viewed as evil?
 Does “bad” always come from illness or disability?